dlvasquezp/pyTrace/README.md

     [L,M,N]: direction cosines
     wvln:    wavelength in µm

-b) surface: A surface is a list of elements describing the surface distance, curvature, refraction index (material) and surface type.
+1.2) surface: A surface is a list of elements describing the surface distance, curvature, refraction index (material) and surface type.

     surf0 = [d,C,n,'type']